 The course is aimed particularly at health professionals in management positions in the public health service and those aspiring to be executive leaders.
-The course is referred to as the Albertina Sisulu Executive Leadership Programme in Health (ASELPH) which purpose is to strengthen health transformation in South Africa by building the skills, competencies and experiences of health leaders and managers.
+The course is referred to as the Albertina Sisulu Executive Leadership Programme in Health (ASELPH); its purpose is to strengthen health transformation in South Africa by building the skills, competencies and experiences of health leaders and managers.

 ASELPH was initially developed through a partnership of the Universities of Pretoria and Fort Hare, TC Chan Harvard School of Public Health and South African Partners, in collaboration with the National and Provincial Departments of Health to build the capacity of national, provincial and district health leaders and primary health care and hospital management teams - those who drive health systems transformation and universal access to quality health care in South Africa.
-As of 2023, ASELPH will only be offered through the University of Pretoria.